CFMIP/COSPv2.0/README.md

 # About this fork

-This is development code for Doppler velocity simulator.
+This is development code for Doppler velocity simulator, accomodating to EarthCARE's CPR.
 Therefore, the codes are subject to change.
 This is being prepared for merging into COSP2.

+## How to use this fork

 # About COSP